 CNC Setup Machinist III - 2nd shift

-Eaton Aerospace Group is currently seeing a CNC Setup Machinist III- Sign on bonus included to join our team.
+Eaton Aerospace Group is currently seeking a CNC Setup Machinist III to join our team.
 This position is based in North Charleston, SC and relocation will be provided for those who are not local.

 Making what matters work at Eaton takes the passion of every employee around the world.
 We create an environment where creativity, invention and discovery become reality, each and every day.
 It’s where bold, bright professionals like you can reach your full potential—and where you can help us reach ours.